-Thinking of taking spironolactone to treat your acne?
+Thinking of taking spironolactone for acne?
 I’ve tried it out myself, so I thought you might like to hear the ins and outs from someone who’s experienced it first hand.

 Let’s face it, dealing with acne is no fun.
 Not only can it be painful, but it can wreak absolute havoc on your self-esteem, contribute to social anxiety and leave long-lasting scars.
 Yep, as I said — no fun.